AdobeDocs/graphql-mesh-gateway/src/pages/gateway/handlers/json-schema.md

   - Tools
 ---

-# JSON Schema handlers
+# `JsonSchema` handlers

-The [JSON] handler allows you to load a single remote REST endpoint and define the request and response structures using pre-defined JSON schema files.
+The `JsonSchema` handler allows you to load a single remote REST endpoint and define the request and response structures using pre-defined JSON schema files.

 <InlineAlert variant="warning" slots="text"/>

-The `JsonSchema` source in GraphQL Mesh uses a different capitalization scheme than other handlers.
+The `JsonSchema` source uses a different capitalization scheme than other handlers.
 Using `jsonSchema` will result in an error.

 ```json
 {